kimballberrett/MyHouse/README.md

 - Preferences persist in database after saving
 - Browse page with real listings data
 - Frontend connected to database end-to-end

-### Sprint 3 — Complete
+- Switch to Supabase
 - Craigslist scraper collecting real listings into Supabase
+- Listings page filters by saved user preferences
 - Listing images scraped and displayed on cards
-- Listings page filters by saved user preferences
 - Browse page with interactive filters and My Matches
-- App deployed on Vercel (production)
-- Migrated from local PostgreSQL + Express to Supabase